 To address these issues, I undertook an ambitious project to redesign the FirstMobile app.
 The goal was to create a modern, user-friendly app that would be easy to use and navigate.

-***To avoid any future lawsuit, all information in this case study is my own and does not necessarily reflect the views of FirstBank.
+***To avoid any future lawsuit, all information in this case study is my own as of 2022 and does not necessarily reflect the views of FirstBank.

 Contribution